 DR ASAMAHAN MUSAYA

-Asmahan been teaching across the schools of criminology, law, and sociology in various universities in the UK since 2015.
+Asmahan is a Lecturer at the School of Criminology, University of Leicester.
+She has been teaching across the schools of criminology, law, and sociology in various universities in the UK since 2015.
 Prior to joining the academia, she worked as a criminal justice recovery caseworker, Research Analyst for HSBC Bank-Global Payment, and a principal researcher for the Prince’s Trust – NEET project.

 Her academia is a space within which she makes contributions to the wider society through research informed teaching.
 She is curious to explore contemporary social issues, legal controversies, and crisis in the penal systems, which most of them have roots not in modernity but in historical development of the empires.